TLS Certificates

 This section is about generating TLS certificates for an instance of Plaid.

-Many programs will have a test VTN for which you can quickly generate test certificates for free, from Kyrio.
-When you are ready to connect to their live production VTN, you will need to go through the process with Kyrio to generate live certificates.
+Many programs will have a test VTN for which you can quickly generate test certificates for free, from Eonti.
+When you are ready to connect to their live production VTN, you will need to go through the process with Eonti to generate live certificates.
 This takes more time and money but is important to ensure a secure VEN authentication process.

 Test certificates

-You can use free test certificates from Kyrio in order to connect to test VTN instances.
+You can use free test certificates from Eonti in order to connect to test VTN instances.

 You will see the following screen.